cwi-dis/iotsa/readme.md

 Provides a user interface at `/ntp` and a REST interface at `/api/ntp`.

+### iotsaRtc.h

+Support for _DS1302_ realtime clock chip, which usually comes on a board with battery backup so it can run for years.
+Will set _libc_ clock from RTC shortly after boot, and periodically set RTC clock from the system clock.
+So, when used together with `iotsaNtp` this automatically uses the RTC time when no network is available, and resynchronizes the RTC when a network is available.

 ### iotsaOta.h

 Allows Over-the-air reprogramming of a iotsa server.
 After ota-programming has been enabled the device will show up (for 5 minutes) in the Arduino IDE, menu _Tools_ -> _Port_, under the _Network Ports_ section.
 Select it, and press the checkmark on your sketch to upload.
-Requires _IOTSA_WITH_HTTP_ or _IOTSA_WITH_HTTPS_.
+Requires _IOTSA\_WITH\_HTTP_ or _IOTSA\_WITH\_HTTPS_.

 ### iotsaRequest.h